2020-2021 Board of Trustees

 David Wolfe, Chair

 David is a Managing Partner at Skoloff & Wolfe, P.C, in Livingston and is an expert on commercial property tax matters.
 A graduate of Cornell University and New York University Law School, David lives in Bernardsville with his wife, Dominique.
 Three of their four children currently attend Willow, and their daughter, Diana, recently became a Willow alumna.
-The Wolfes are actively involved with the school.
+The Wolfes are actively involved with the school in many ways!
 David joined the Board in 2017.

 Kamran Rafieyan, Vice Chair and Treasurer